tgalarneau/bms/README.md

 That's it, now just need to open Grafana via urls used.
 If data doesn't appear on dashboards, can launch Telegraf with --debug option, making it output more information about errors in processing of data.

-As I am using linux I am utilizing systemd services for the data collection, with automatic loading on startup and restarting if connection lost.
+Using linux it's utilizing systemd services for the data collection, with automatic loading on startup and restarting if connection lost.
 * copy service files to /etc/systemd/system/
 * systemctl start bms.service
 * systemctl enable bms.service